Ebbw Vale Steelworks: Closure

 On 6 October 1999, a merger was announced between the Dutch steel company Koninklijke Hoogovens and British Steel to form a new company, Corus.

-Although investment had continued at the Ebbw Vale site over the past two decades, No.2 ETL had been shut down in 1995, and rather than be redeveloped as planned had become a source of spares for the No.1 ETL.
+Although investment had continued at the Ebbw Vale site over the past two decades, No.2 ETL(Electrolytic Tinning Line) was shut down in 1995, and rather than be redeveloped as planned had become a source of spares for the No.1 ETL.
 Steel production capacity was in excess of the required market in Europe, hence the need for the merger, which would result in the closure of capacity across the newly integrated company.
 With much tinplate consumption moving to the newly expanding Asian market, on 1 February 2001 Corus announced the complete closure of the Ebbw Vale site, and the resultant loss of 780 jobs.

 The plant began a shut-down procedure, with many of the lines within the plant packaged up and transported to other sites in the Corus company (Trostre near Llanelli, and IJmuiden in the Netherlands), while other plants were sold as a package to an Indian-based company.

 In July 2002, the Ebbw Vale steel works site closed; a skeleton staff deconstructed the remaining sold plants and handled shipping of residual finished product until December 2002.

 Redevelopment

-In 2002, Scottish site clearance and demolition contractors Morton assesed the site's land needs for future development.
+In 2002, Scottish site clearance and demolition contractors Morton assessed the site's land needs for future development.
 Demolition commenced in August, and the land was remediated over a period of approximately five years.

 In 2005, Corus sold the site to Blaenau Gwent Council.

 In 2007, a £350 million regeneration project was jointly announced by the council and the Welsh Government.
 Outline planning permission was granted for a mixed use redevelopment, including housing, retail, offices, wetlands and a learning campus.

 The council proposed the development of a £15 million urban village scheme close to the town, which would house a new railway station and elevated access to the main town.
 The first part of the scheme, Ysbyty Aneurin Bevan, opened in 2010; it was Wales' first all-individual-bed hospital, named after National Health Service founder Aneurin Bevan.

 Steelworks General Offices

 In October 2011, the Grade II listed former Steelworks General Offices were reopened after a £12 million refit.
-Originally constructed in 1915-1916, they were redeveloped as a visitor centre and archive.
+Originally constructed in 1915–1916, they were redeveloped as a visitor centre and archive.
 The original building now houses the Ebbw Vale Steelworks Archive Trust, a voluntary organisation which holds an historical record of steel making in Ebbw Vale, and a "4D" immersive cinema.
 A newly built wing houses the Gwent Archives, which were moved from Cwmbran, providing 10 km of shelving to house thousands of documents which date back to the 12th century.
 HM Queen Elizabeth II officially opened the General Offices as part of her Diamond Jubilee Tour on 3 May 2012, accompanied by the Duke of Edinburgh.